jdk/fsync/Readme.md

 lock file remains.
 If we get home, we should still dump everything off on our home NAS, but don't delete the local files, as they may be incomplete and we don't want to start over.

+# Bitbar
+Simple bitbar script to display one of three options.
+Full Moon - There are pending files, the amount of files, and the list of files New Moon - There are no pending files
+Sync Icon - Sync still in progress